For a compilation of tracks from this era, see Other Islands: 2012-2018

 安里屋ユンタオーバードライブ Asadoya Yunta Overdrive (Okinawa)

-then travelled to mainland Japan, where I caught up with fellow NZ expat musician Nat da Hatt.
-We spent six days hiking across the Japan alps together,
+and then caught up with fellow NZ expat musician Nat da Hatt.

-and collaborated on an album of field recordings – this time adding psychedelic guitars
+and collaborated on an album of field recordings – this time adding psychedelic guitars:

 After leaving Japan, I stopped in Wellington for a flying visit